 In addition to Notice of Privacy Practices and a Business Associates Agreement, the third point on a HIPAA compliance checklist is Correspondence Confidentiality Statements.
 This is a statement you place on every correspondence including faxes, emails, and letters that state that information in this document is confidential.
 Generally, I try to make the word "confidential" as big as possible, writing in all capital letters and sometimes bolding it.

-On this track, we discussed a basic three-point HIPAA compliance checklist so that you may be in full compliance with HIPAA regulations and avoid crossing any ethical boundaries.
+In this section, we discussed a basic three-point HIPAA compliance checklist so that you may be in full compliance with HIPAA regulations and avoid crossing any ethical boundaries.
 These three points of a HIPAA compliance checklist included: Notice of Privacy Practices; Business Associates Agreement; and Correspondence Confidentiality Statements.

-On the next track, we will review the ways in which HIPAA guidelines affect note taking during a client sessions.
-Ethical boundaries created by HIPAA regarding note-taking include the following three areas categorization of notes; instances of exemption; and exclusions.
+In the next section, we will review the ways in which HIPAA guidelines affect note-taking during client sessions.
+Ethical boundaries created by HIPAA regarding note-taking include the following three areas: categorization of notes; instances of exemption; and exclusions.